-There isn’t a large beach area but you can pull off at any of the pull out areas by the lake and walk down to hang out on the “beach”.
+There isn’t a large beach area but you can pull off at any of the pull out areas by the lake and walk down to hang out on the “beach.”
 We did this during the day and also once night at sunset.

-Lake McDonald also has a nice Visitor center area where you can go in to learn more about Glacier National Park, the animals, landscape, and talk to the rangers about recommended hikes and drives.
+Lake McDonald also has a nice visitor center area where you can go in to learn more about Glacier National Park, the animals, landscape, and talk to the rangers about recommended hikes and drives.
 Plus the kids can do their Junior Ranger program here.

 Another of our favorite areas in Glacier is the Many Glacier area.
 This is a less visited area since it isn’t by any of the main entrances.
-If you are coming from the popular west entrance you have to drive all the way through the Going to The Sun Road to get here.
+If you are coming from the popular west entrance, you have to drive all the way through the Going to The Sun Road to get here.
 You are looking at a 2 – 3 hour drive.

-It is closer to the East entrance but you are still looking at a drive to get into this part of the park.
-But it is totally worth it!!!!
+It is closer to the east entrance, but you are still looking at a drive to get into this part of the park.
+But it is totally worth it!
 It is so beautiful and the mountains and surrounding area will just take your breath away.

 There is also a campground and a general store as you drive further back into the Many Glacier area.
 We were pleasantly surprised by how good the food was and the variety of natural and organic options that they had.
-And don’t forget to stop in the convenience store next to the restaurant to get a soft serve huckleberry ice cream!!
+And don’t forget to stop in the convenience store next to the restaurant to get a soft serve huckleberry ice cream!

-There are a few good hikes in the Many Glacier area: Grinnell Lake (mentioned above), Grinnel Glacier, and Apakuni Falls (mentioned above).
+There are a few good hikes in the Many Glacier area: Grinnell Lake (mentioned above), Grinnell Glacier, and Apakuni Falls (mentioned above).
 The Ice Berg Trail is also here – you can see ice bergs on the lake even in August!
 But was closed when we were there due to bear activity.

 You can come here to grab a bite to eat, shop, or to hang out on the grassy area at the far end of the town.
 They also have a public beach area on the lake which was fun with a floating pier for the kids to jump off of and kayaks to rent.
 Be aware the water is COLD.
 But we still went in and had fun!